Aaron Rodgers Reminds NFC North Who Runs the Division

 Rodgers' one-legged performance Sunday against the Chicago Bears at Lambeau Field cemented his deity-like status.
 His mere presence gives the Green Bay Packers a chance to win every time he's on the field, and the team's latest miracle comeback win further proved it.

-Green Bay trailed the Bears 20-3 entering the fourth quarter before securing a 24-23 victory behind the driving force that is Rodgers' miraculous arm talent.
+Green Bay trailed Chicago 20-3 entering the fourth quarter before it secured a 24-23 victory behind the driving force that is Rodgers' miraculous arm talent.

 Rodgers threw for 286 yards and three touchdowns in what became a career-defining performance.
 Not only did the quarterback tie his personal record for the largest comeback in his career (20 points), according to ESPN Stats & Info, but he also broke the Packers' franchise mark with a 17-point comeback in the fourth quarter, per Football Perspective.

 The Packers' future looked bleak after the 294-pound Roy Robertson-Harris crashed onto the quarterback's left leg with 9:19 remaining in the second quarter.
-Rodgers hobbled off the field before requiring a cart to be taken into the locker room.
+Rodgers hobbled off the field and then required a cart to get him to the locker room.

 The 34-year-old's expression seemed to signal something serious as he dejectedly rode toward the stadium's inner sanctum.